Skip to content

 John Hart – Hopewell Township, New Jersey

-John Hart – Farmer and statesman and NJ delegate from Hopewell Township (Hunterdon County).
+John Hart – Farmer, statesman, and NJ delegate from Hopewell Township (Hunterdon County).
 Hart Avenue in Hopewell bears his name.

 He served until August of that year, then was elected Speaker of the newly formed New Jersey General Assembly.